The secret behind every successful cruise is careful planning

 Cruising boats should have appropriate ground tackle.

 You are reminded when using the MAST public moorings that you do so at your own risk.
 They are serviced every 12 months.
 Please ensure if using the head rope attached that it is free from chafing on bow fittings or anchors.

-Cruising moorings (download a list of Cruising Moorings)
+Cruising moorings flier (download a list of Cruising Moorings)

 The Sullivans Cove Public Berthing Facility provides short term berthing for up to five hours.
 If needing to stay overnight, you will need to text 0418 145 439 and advise your name, name of vessel and ETD.

 For overnight stays at Constitution Dock or Kings Pier in Hobart, contact Tasports: